metaplex-foundation/docs/docs/candy-machine-v2/03-preparing-assets.md

 ## Verifying Assets

-Once you completed your project's artwork and metadata preparation, it is important to verify if there are no issues with them.
+Once you completed your project's artwork and metadata preparation, it is important to verify that the files are ready to be uploaded.
 The Candy Machine CLI provides the `verify_assets` command to check that the files in the assets folder are in the correct format.
 This involves verifying that:

 1. Files types are supported (e.g., png, jpg, mp4).
-Note that the command does not verify the content of the files, it does a lightweight verification that the extension of the files are from a supported type.
+Note that the command does not verify the content of the files; it does a lightweight verification that the extension of the files are from a supported type.
 2. For each image/audio/video file, there is a correspondent `json` metadata file using the correct index naming in the `image` and `animation_url` properties.
 3. Creators have been consistently added to all metadata files.
 The command expects that all assets have the same creators.